usememos/dotcom/content/docs/get-started/keycloak.md

 ---
-title: Configuring Keycloak for Authentication in Memos
+title: Configuring Keycloak for Authentication
 ---

 Keycloak is a self-hosted identity provider which supports the OpenID Connect (OIDC) protocol.
 As such, we may use it for single sign-on authentication in Memos.
 This guide assumes you already have a Keycloak instance set up and running.